PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 );
 ```

-Where `COLLATE canonical` is a custom collate functions that is `dns.CompareName`.

 You can just add RRs to this table for _any_ zone and _dbsqlite_ will happily use them.
 Relative names will be
 made into fully qualified ones, by just adding the closing dot, no origin is appended.